 - justify brewing choices based upon brewing science, engineering, and economic considera-

-We work with a provider, CIS Abroad to create the program in-country.
-While in Belgium, you will be accompanied by the faculty and staff from the University of Pittsburgh who will be your leaders and additional staff from CIS Abroad.
+We have worked with a provide to create the program in-country.
+While in Belgium, you will be accompanied by the faculty and staff from the University of Pittsburgh who will be your leaders and additional staff from our provider.

 Dr. Robert Parker- is the Robert v.d.
 Luft Professor in the Department of Chemical and Petroleum Engineering.
 In his more than seventeen years of beer brewing, he has developed an appreciation for hops of all types, Belgian yeasts, and anything that is served from a nitrogen tap.
 When he's not pursuing his teaching passion in the area of his hobby, Bob uses systems tools to address challenging problems at the engineering/medicine interface.